About Blue John

 The mineral is essesially mined by hand.
 It occurs in thin veins and also in nodules.
 Blasting is considered too dangerous as the shock can disturb the delicate crystalline structure and even render the sample colourless.
 The distintive coulouration is caused by the displacement of calcium atoms within the colourless crystal lattice.
 The Blue colour is formed by the scattering and absorption of the light as it passes through the crystals of calcium fluorite.
 It is this delicate structure which makes the work of the lapidiarist so difficult when attempting to cut and turn the raw mineral.

-Splendid specmens of the Blue John stone can be found in imported collections throughout the world.
+Splendid specmens of the Blue John stone can be found in important collections throughout the world.
 The mines are sadly now largely extinct.
 It is unlikely that pieces of Derbyshire spar of sufficient size will ever be mined again to produce the wondrous ornaments that have been held in such esteem for many centuries.
 However smaller veins and nodules of sufficient size for jewellery can still be found.

 All jewellery on our online shop is available in a variety of different stones including Blue John.
 All designed and created in our onsite workshop in Castleton in the Peak District.